mishamyrt/commitfmt/crates/commitfmt-cc/resources/test_docs/footers.md

 ```
 <!--</test-case>-->

-#### Comments
+### Comments

 <!--<test-case id="before-comments">-->
-Since comments aren't part of the “meaningful part” of the post, if message has trailing comments right after the footers:
+Since comments aren't part of the "meaningful part" of the post, if message has trailing comments right after the footers:

 <!--<test-input>-->
 ```